q8j-dev/q8j-dev/README.md

   / A fully static game site with 100+ games.
 Being worked on with <a href="https://github.com/Endlessguyin" target="_blank">Marki</a>
   <br><br>
 <strong><a href="https://github.com/q8j-dev/improved-gdab" target="_blank">GDAB Improved</a></strong>
 / A fix for Game Distribution games being hosted on other sites.
+Made with <a href="https://github.com/Endlessguyin" target="_blank">Marki</a>
 <br><br>
   <em>More to come soon</em>
 </div>